nigilmohra/RISCV_Workshop/Readme.md

 ### Lab : Two-Cycle Calculator (Pipeline)

-The calculation happens in the first cycle, and in the second cycle, the outputs are assigned based on the `VALID SIGNAL`, which is determined by `$reset | !cnt`.
+The calculation happens in the first cycle, and in the second cycle, the outputs are assigned based on the `VALID SIGNAL`, which is determined by `$reset | !cnt`

 | ![IM05_Pipelined_Calculator](https://github.com/user-attachments/assets/0cc3b070-6d5b-4678-8a38-3d02605f35d9) |
 | :------------------------------------: |
 |   Figure 4.
 Two-Cycle (Pipelined) Calculator - Makechip IDE Output    |

-## Structure of TL-Verilog Code (Misc)
+## 3.4.
+Structure of TL-Verilog Code (Misc)

 ```
 \m4_TLV_version 1d: t1-x.org